- Home

 Struggling with Rent Payments?
 These Community Resources Can Help.

-This guide (PDF), also available in Spanish, was prepared by the Michigan State University College of Law Housing Clinic and has everything you need to know about being a good tenant or a landlord.
+This guide (PDF), also available in Spanish, was prepared by the Michigan State University College of Law Housing Justice Clinic and has everything you need to know about being a good tenant or a landlord.
 Printed copies are available at City Hall in the Human Relations or Community Neighborhood Services offices at:

 207 S River Avenue